vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/deprecated/vtex-store-components-productprice.md

 ---
 ![https://img.shields.io/badge/-Deprecated-red](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-store-components-productprice-0.png)

-> ⚠️ Warning
->
-> **The Product Price block has been deprecated in favor of the [Product Price](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-price) app**.
+> ⚠️ **The Product Price block has been deprecated in favor of the [Product Price](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-price) app**.
 Although support for this block is still granted, we strongly recommend you to update your store theme with the Product Price's blocks in order to keep up with the component's evolution.

 The `product-price` component is responsible for **displaying the price** of a given product.